Skip to content

 File and Directory Structure

-The application components are organized into the following directories:
+The application files, configuration, and data are organized in the following locations:

 • Systemd Service File: /etc/systemd/system/h-ui.service